 Home improvement is one of the most common reasons homeowners take out home equity loans or HELOCs.
 Besides making a home more comfortable for you, upgrades could raise the home’s value and draw more interest from prospective buyers when you sell it later on.

-“Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” says Brunker.
+“Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” Brunker says.
 “Many times, these investments will pay for themselves by increasing the home’s value.”

 Other home improvements that yield a solid return on investment include garage and entry door replacements, a new deck, a new roof or an outdoor area addition, like a patio.